wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/deployment/local.md

 ```bash
 kubectl -n wazuh port-forward service/wazuh-registration 1515:1515
 ```

+If you need to register agents pointing directly to the Minikube host IP, bind the port-forward to a specific interface/IP address adding the `--address` flag (as done previously for the dashboard).

 > **Note**: You can run the process in background adding `&` to the port-forward command, for example: kubectl -n wazuh port-forward service/wazuh-events 1514:1514 &